CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Preview mode

-To enable preview mode, pass your API Preview key to the configuration object:
+To enable preview mode, pass your API Preview key to the configuration object.

 ```java
 new DeliveryConfig(projectId, typeResolvers, "yourPreviewAPIKey");